acceleratedscience/omgui-frontend/readme/file-formats.md

 {
     // Currently only protein molecules are supported,
     // but in the future this could be dna, rna, ligand, etc.
+    // This field will define what kind of data is expected
+    // in the data field, and will subsequently also define
+    // what is being displayed in the molecule viewer.
     "molType": "protein",

     // Available data for this macromolecule